California lawmaker wants Peeps to change its ingredients

 The National Confectioners Association, the trade group that represents candy companies, says it’s not that easy.
 Tastes vary across cultures, it said, meaning just because a candy is accepted by Europeans doesn’t mean it will be received well in the United States.
 Plus, changing ingredients would be a hardship for regional candy makers who don’t sell their products overseas, according to the trade group.

 “There’s a lot more here at play than a simple soundbite solution,” said Christopher Gindlesperger, spokesperson for the association.
-“We need a comprehensive look at this to make sure there isn’t unintended consequences for chocolate and candy companies.”
+“We need a comprehensive look at this to make sure there aren’t unintended consequences for chocolate and candy companies.”

 In addition to erythrosine and titanium dioxide, the bill would ban potassium bromate and propylparaben, two chemicals used in baked goods, and brominated vegetable oil, which is used in some store brand sodas.